-54 See already the remarks made by Prime Minister Cameron after the referendum; Charles Tannock MEP, 'Brexit: The Security Dimension' (2016) http://www.charlestannock.com/brexit-security-dimension.pdf.
-The EU's negotiating guidelines for Brexit note that, "The EU stands ready to establish partnerships in areas unrelated to trade, in particular the fight against terrorism and international crime, as well as security, defence and foreign policy."; European Council, 'Conclusions: Negotiating Guidelines for Brexit' EUCO XT 20004/17, 7.
-See also the 2017 UK position paper, HM Government, 'Foreign policy, defence and development: a future partnership paper';
+56 See already the remarks made by Prime Minister Cameron after the referendum; Tannock 2016: The EU's negotiating guidelines for Brexit note that, "The EU stands ready to establish partnerships in areas unrelated to trade, in particular the fight against terrorism and international crime, as well as security, defence and foreign policy."; European Council, 'Conclusions: Negotiating Guidelines for Brexit' EUCO XT 20004/17, 7.
+See also the position paper in HM Government 2017.